This post may contain affiliate links. Please see my disclosure policy for details.

 You can climb the highest peak of South Wales, Pen-y-Fan, or you can visit the World’s First Book Town of Hay-on-Wye.

-If you wanted to see an amazing part of Offa’s Dyke with some incredible views, I would recommend the view from Hay Bluff.
+You could visit The Warren by the River Wye from here.
+Or, if you wanted to see an amazing part of Offa’s Dyke with some incredible views, I would recommend the view from Hay Bluff.
 From here, you can look over into England and explore the dyke.

 The Brecon Beacons are known for their Waterfall Country where you can explore some of the prettiest cascades in the country.
 You could go on the Four Falls Trails, Dinas Rock or visit the more accessible Henrhyd Falls which was featured in The Dark Knight as Batman’s Cave!